ShahadAlbalawi02/Tutoring_Python/README.md

 # Tutoring_Python

-Tutoring Python for students as a part of Artificial Intelligence Program provided by KAUST Academy &amp; SDAIA
+Tutoring introduction to Python for students is a part of the Artificial Intelligence Program provided by KAUST Academy & SDAIA.